 Be gentle and kind on yourself

 The next time you a being critical of yourself, ask yourself what you would say to a friend in the same situation as you?
 We are often a lot kinder to our friends than we are to ourselves.
 You could try the loving-kindness meditation below.
 Being kinder to yourself can make a massive difference.
-After all, we all respond better to a carrot than a stick.
+We all respond better to a carrot than a stick.

 Recognise your strengths

 We are all good at something, whether it’s singing, cooking, gardening, or solving puzzles.
 Notice the things you are good at and those you enjoy.
 The more you notice the positives, the better you are likely to feel.
-Write them down too, so you can remind yourself of them when you are having a difficult day.
+Write them down, too, so you can remind yourself of them when you are having a tough day.

 Build positive relationships